 What if vaccination scares?

-One in ten suffers from needle phobia that causes the heart to beat during vaccination and the hands to shake.
+One in ten suffers from fear of needles that causes the heart to beat during vaccination and the hands to shake.
 Some may faint after vaccination when the tension is released.
-However, it is not necessary to suffer from needle phobia for the rest of your life, you can get rid of it with repeated successes.
+However, it is not necessary to suffer from fear of needles for the rest of your life, you can get rid of it with repeated successes.

 Tell the nurse